gunnarku/gunnarku.github.io/index.md

 The key qualifier for me is the practical application of results.
 Any study I am involved with must be eventually useful for software engineers.

-[Resources](resources.md) I find helpful in pretending to be a semi-functioning Ph.D. candidate.
+[Resources](resources.md) I found helpful in pretending to be a semi-functioning Ph.D. candidate.

 ### Recent papers and talks